Hive Owner and Yoga Teacher

 Sarah started practicing yoga at the age of eighteen, and since then, her practice has evolved into something she relies on daily.
 From quelling aches as a result of sitting at her desk or calming the mental storms, yoga has given her the gift of a peace and spirituality that she didn't expect to discover when she started.

-She received her 200-hour certification in 2019 and loves to teach Yin yoga for its focus on the mind-body connection along with the slowness it allows for in a world that is in high-gear almost 24/7.
-Sarah draws on her love of nature and yogic philosophies when teaching, and she loves to infuse her class with music and themes from all over the world that celebrate different cultures, approaches to life, and her own Arabic heritage.
-You can expect a class focusing on exploring what it feels like for you to be embodied and present so that eventually you can take that experience off the mat and imbue it into your daily life.
+She received her second 200-hour yoga teacher certification in 2019 and loves Yin yoga for its focus on the mind-body connection along with the slowness it allows for in a world that is in high-gear almost 24/7.
+Sarah draws on her love of nature and yogic philosophies when teaching and practicing, and she loves to infuse her yoga with music and themes from all over the world that celebrate different cultures, approaches to life, and her own Arabic heritage.
+Though Sarah is not currently teaching classes, she tends to our website and you can find her around the studio nurturing her practice on her mat with us.

 Outside of yoga, Sarah is a lifelong gamer and artist.
 She has her degree in game development from SCAD and dreams of contributing her art to a game that will inspire and promote the healing of others and the earth.